Want to build your PowerPoint slides faster with fewer errors?

 This also works for drawing other shapes.
 For example, if you want to draw in a perfect square, just hold the shift key as you draw in a rectangle.
 The same goes for a perfect circle.

-One thing you will constantly do as you build your slides in Powerpoint is change the font sizes.
-Although you don’t want too many different sizes of fonts, there are a lot of instances where you will need to make changes in the font sizes.
+One thing you will constantly do as you build your slides in PowerPoint is change your font sizes

 What’s great about this shortcut is that it also works in Microsoft Word and other Office programs.

 The chart is the most complicated element in PowerPoint because it has the most number of moving pieces and clicking through all the formatting options and menus takes a lot of time.

 A fast way to format a particular chart element is to double-click the element to open up its options.

 An even more sure way to do this is to select the element and then hit Ctrl + 1 on your keyboard.
 That element's formatting options will then open up on the side.